perrybutler/rapidjs/README.md

 &lt;GoogleMap lat="37.790" long="-122.390"/&gt;

-Both can be mixed in with other HTML to produce a final web page.
-Polymer pre-processes the component at the client-side, while WordPress pre-processes the shortcode at the server-side.
+These *component instances* get mixed in with other HTML to produce a final component or web page.
+Polymer and React pre-process the component at the client-side, while WordPress pre-processes the shortcode at the server-side.
 Other than that, it's pretty much *the exact same idea*.

+***Bonus - Mozilla XBL/XUL and Microsoft XAML:***

+&lt;google-map lat="37.790" long="-122.390"&gt;&lt;/google-map&gt;

+&lt;GoogleMap lat="37.790" long="-122.390"/&gt;

 ### Challenge 2 - CMS